mufasa101/dogbreed-aug/README.md

 ## **8. License & Credits**

 - **Stanford Dogs Dataset**: Provided by [Kaggle / Jessica Li](https://www.kaggle.com/jessicali9530/stanford-dogs-dataset).
 License information is typically in the Kaggle dataset description.
-- **Code**: Authored by you.
+- **Code**: Authored by Group 6.
 Feel free to adopt an open-source license like MIT or Apache 2.0.

 ---